idptools/goose/README.md

 ## Generating sequences with specified sequence properties

 The ``create.sequence()`` function lets you create sequences predicted to be disordered with various specified properties.
-With this function you must specify length (first arguement) and can also specify: 1. hydropathy, 2. fraction of charged residues (FCR), 3. net charge per residue (NCPR), and 4. kappa (charge asymmetry paramter where higher values mean greater charge asymmetry).
-You can also specify sigma, but if you specify sigma **you cannot specify other properties**.

-Here is some more info on the various arguemnts -
+The only required argument is the length, which must be between 10 and 10,000.
+In addition, you can also specify several design parameters.

+1. `hydropathy`: Hydropathy, which must be between 0 and 6.1.

-``FCR`` - The fraction of charged residues in the sequence.
-    You can also input ``fcr`` or ``fraction`` when specifying this argument Values must be between 0 and 1.
+2. `FCR`: The fraction of charged residues, which must be between 0 and 1

-``NCPR`` - The net charge per residue of the sequence.
-    You can also input ``ncpr`` or ``net_charge`` when specifying this argument Values must be between -1 and 1
+3. `NCPR`: The net charge per residue (`NCPR`), which must be between -1 and +1

-``hydropathy`` - The mean hydropathy of the sequence.
-    You can also input ``mean_hydro``, ``Hydro``, or ``hydro`` when specifying this argument.
-Values must be between 0.0 and 6.1.

-``kappa`` - The kappa value of the sequence.
-1 is maximum charge asymmetry, 0 is minimal asymmetry.
-The value must be between 0 and 1.
-The function can have a hard time hitting specific values if there are few charged residues in your sequence, so you might have to adjust this slightly when making a sequence.

-``sigma`` - is another charge asymmetry paramter based on the FCR and NCPR of the sequence.
-If sigma is specified, no other properties can be simultaneously specified. ``sigma`` values must be between 0 and 1.
+4. `kappA`: The kappa value, a charge asymmetry parameter where higher values mean greater charge asymmetry.
+This must be between 0 and 1.

-``cutoff`` - the cutoff value for disorder.
+5. `sigma`: An alternative charge asymmetry parameter, although if you specify sigma **you cannot specify other properties**, between 0 and 1.

+In addition to these parameters, you can specify a few additional parameters:

+1. `cutoff`:  The disorder cutoff used defines a threshold GOOSE uses to selected/reject sequences.
 A higher cutoff means higher confidence that the sequence is disordered.
 The default value is 0.6.
-If you are having difficulty making your sequence, you might want to try lowering the cutoff value.
+If you have difficulty making your sequence, you might want to try lowering the cutoff value.

-Finally, I added in a 'spell check' function, so if you accidentally spell something wrong like *hydropath* instead of *hydropathy*, it'll still work for ya!
+2. `attempts`: The number of attempts defines how many times GOOSE will try to generate a desired sequence.
+This is relevant because certain parameter combinations of values are more challenging than others, and GOOSE implements a stochastic design algorithm such that different sequences are generated every time.
+For harder sequence compositions you may need to increase this from the default value of 100.

 **Importantly, you do not need to specify all of these sequence properties simultaneously.** For example, if you specify FCR and hydropathy, GOOSE will return sequences that have varying NCPR values while making sure that the specified hydropathy and FCR values are what you input.
-In this way, you can generate many sequences that have the fixed properties that you want to stay fixed while other properties can vary.
+In this way, you can generate many sequences that have the fixed properties that you want to stay fixed, while other properties can vary.
 Alternatively, if you need to specify values for all properties, you can do that too!

-**Examples**
+#### Examples

-Just specifying sequence length -
+Just specifying sequence length:

     create.sequence(40)
     'GDHNKAGQPPRKCSDQGGAGAPNPDCDPDTAPMDGDRMTN'

-**Note** the length must between 10 and 10,000!
+Specifying length and hydropathy:

-**Specifying additional properties -**

-**Hydropathy**

     create.sequence(100, hydro = 3)
     'MTSYGRDGSPETGEGSTGTNSSSSRSMMGSTHNWQQYNGGTTSGTSSTGDSHRTHGDHSAGETTSGGDSEGTDETSTTTNGRGSSSGHDGSTGQDTNTRR'

 Hydropathy values can be between 0.0 and 6.1. **Note**: the higher the hydropathy *over 5*, the longer it will take GOOSE to generate the sequence.
 Sequences that are very hydrophobic and disordered can be tricky to make. **Note**: whenever specifying hydropathy values, GOOSE will return a sequence within 0.05 of the specified value!
 This amount of error helps keep GOOSE fast (and a difference of 0.05 is typically negligible).

-**fraction of charged residues (FCR)**
+**Specifying length and fraction of charged residues (FCR):**

     create.sequence(40, FCR = 0.3)
     'GDRPSEHGQGPRKEDGMDQDDVSTEGHEWSNNPCNQSNNP'

 FCR values can be between 0 and 1

-**net charge per residue (NCPR)**
+**Specifying length and the net charge per residue (NCPR):**

     create.sequence(40, NCPR = -0.2)
     'MQKNDRAPDHKDREKDGPIKERPEECPDDEQSDDEECPSH'

 NCPR values can be between -1 and 1.

-**Sigma**
+**Specifying length and sigma:**

     create.sequence(40, sigma = 0.3)
     'EKDKMEETHDDEGMQQDNNTETDEQPDNYESNDDEHATEG'